 The brush is created by applying the Seamless Paper texture that comes with my brush set, with the following settings:

-* This is not my brush.
+* This is not my brush, however I use it in my pieces with my brushes.
 You can get it for free from the asset store here as part of a different set.
 I like to apply the same texture as is used in my brush set to integrate it with my brushes.

 I use it to create the feeling of a rough bristle brush, especially for hair.